tylerwalts/puppet-jdk_oracle/README.md

 Currently Supported:
 *  RedHat Family (RedHat, Fedora, CentOS)
+*  Debian Family (Ubuntu)
 *  Java 6, 7, 8

 *  This may work on other linux flavors but more testing is needed.
-Please seend feedback!
+Please send feedback!

 Installation:
 =============